AngelS017/ABC-algorithm-for-TSP/ArtificialBeeColony_TSP/README.md

 The following open source packages are used to develop this algorithm:
 * numpy >= 1.20
 * tqdm
+* joblib

-Additionally, the software requires the Python 3.7 or higher version, as this is the minimum version supported by the tqmd packages.
+Additionally, the software requires the Python 3.8 or higher version, as this is the minimum version supported by the tqmd packages.

 However, it is recommended that the most recent versions of Numpy and Python be installed in order to achieve optimal performance and the fastest results.